adfr/template/README.md

 - `config/jobs_config.yaml` - Contains all job configurations and their parameters
 - `run_jobs.py` - Main script that reads job configurations and creates them in CML
 - `create_environment.py` - First job that sets up the Python environment
 - `process_data.py` - Example data processing job
+- `.env` - Environment variables (not in version control)
+- `.env.example` - Example environment variables template

 ## How It Works

 1. Define all your jobs in `config/jobs_config.yaml` with their parameters, dependencies, and resources
+2. Configure your environment variables in `.env` (copy from `.env.example`)
-2. The first job is always `create_env` which sets up the Python environment
+3. The first job is always `create_env` which sets up the Python environment
-3. Run the `run_jobs.py` script to create all the jobs in CML
+4. Run the `run_jobs.py` script to create all the jobs in CML

 ## Usage

+You can use the script in two ways:

+### Command Line Arguments

 ```bash
 python run_jobs.py <api_host> <api_key> <project_id>